 Happy Memorial Day, everybody.
 This is the day we honor our armed service men and women and fallen patriots who died fighting for our freedom.
-And what better way to say thanks than to bust out the barbecue, drink cheap beer, vomit in your shoes, and skip work on Monday.
+And what better way to say thanks than to bust out the barbecue, drink cheap beer, and skip work on Monday.

 In any case, as an American Skier, it’s important that we all take a moment to reflect on the great events of our sport’s history and culture, or something like that.
 These are the pillars of our foundation, the dreams of our forefathers, the reasons why we value, not hard work, but the least amount of work possible.
 All in the name of surrender, so we can wave that white flag to the laws of gravity and fly downhill on a pair of skis made in China.

 And which forefather better to start with than Tommy Moe?
 Montana’s golden boy who, in the blink of an eye, became the Fastest Skier In The World at the 1994 Winter Olympics in Lillehammer, Norway.
 Marry me, Tommy Moe!

 Nobody will ever come close to touching Tommy’s mythic status, but since we’re saluting American victory, we should probably tip our hats to the three boys who secured the Olympic slopestyle podium (not to mention a few puppies) for the Americans this year, and from right under Putin’s nose.

 And while we’re on the subject, beat the Germans, too!